On June 1, 2021, HHSC is changing how transportation services are delivered. Read the "How do I get a ride?" section for details.

-MTP does not arrange emergency or non-emergency transportation by ambulance.
+Services do not include making arrangements for emergency or nonemergency transportation by ambulance.

 Can I get a ride?

-To get a ride through MTP, you can’t have any other means of transportation.
-You must also be enrolled in one of the following programs:
+To get a ride, you must be enrolled in one of the following programs and not have any other means of transportation

 How do I get a ride?